Shopify/graphql-codegen/README.md

 >;
 ```

+To see a full example of a GraphQL client using these types, check the [Hydrogen's Storefront client](https://github.com/Shopify/hydrogen/blob/8030ac3956e48bceb43953b16fa30e7f94f5a942/packages/hydrogen/src/storefront.ts#L112-L126).

 ### Wrapping this preset

-This preset can be wrapped in a custom preset that generates types for a specific API and adds default values.
-For example, to generate types for an `example-api` package:
+This preset can be wrapped in a package that generates types for a specific API and adds default values to the preset.
+For example, an all-in-one solution for an "Example API" would be a package that provides:

+- The schema file for the Example API (in JSON or any format that GraphQL Codegen supports).
+- Optionally, pre-generated TypeScript types for the given schema.
+It's also possible to let this preset generate the types inline by omitting the `importTypes` option, or use the standalone [`@graphql-codegen/typescript` plugin](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript) to generate the types in a separate file.
+- An implementation of a GraphQL client that complies with the generated types.
+- A custom preset that wraps `@shopify/graphql-codegen`'s preset and provides default values like in the following example.

 ```ts
 // example-api/preset.ts